har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 To put the vario into WiFi AP server mode, switch on the vario and immediately press and hold the `PCC` button.
 When you hear a confirmation tone, release PCC.

 You can now connect to the WiFi Access Point `ESP8266Vario` - no password needed.
 Now, access the url `http://192.168.4.1` in a browser.
+You can also access the url `http://esp8266.local` with any OS that has mDNS support (MacOS built-in support, Ubuntu - install Avahi, Windows - install Bonjour).

+You can configure an external WiFi Access Point SSID and password - then you do not have to switch between your home Wifi network and the vario access point to be able to configure the vario.
+In the field, if the configured external AP is not available, the vario will default to the stand-alone AP as above.
+In either case, if your OS has mDNS support, you can use the url `http://esp8266.local` for configuration.

 Compiled with Bluetooth support :
 <br>